pabluk/bokmarken/README.md

 Bokmärken was heavily inspired by Minne, a linkshelf project of [socketubs](https://github.com/socketubs).

 You can see it in action at [bokmarken.com](http://bokmarken.com/).
-It also includes an API REST to import/export and play with **your** links.
+It also includes an REST API to import/export and play with your links.
 For details and examples see [bokmarken.com/api](http://bokmarken.com/api/).

 [![Build Status](https://travis-ci.org/pabluk/bokmarken.png?branch=master)](https://travis-ci.org/pabluk/bokmarken)